 Source: CLIA (2024), 2023 Global Market Report.

 In 2019, the average duration of a cruise was 7.1 days.
-In 2021, the restart of cruises after the COVID-19 pandemic with new protocols was linked with shorter cruises, as in conditions of post-pandemic uncertainty, cruise lines opted to offer plenty of up to 3-day programs, which increased from 11% of cruise programs in 2019 to 20% in 2021.
-On the one hand, it would facilitate passengers returning onboard and re-familiarizing them with the idea of cruising following the 2020 hiatus.
+In 2021, the restart of cruises after the COVID-19 pandemic, accompanied by new protocols, was associated with shorter cruises.
+In the post-pandemic uncertainty, cruise lines opted to offer a range of programs, including those of up to 3 days, which increased from 11% of cruise programs in 2019 to 20% in 2021.
+On the one hand, it would facilitate passengers returning on board and re-familiarizing them with the idea of cruising following the 2020 hiatus.
 On the other hand, this strategy lowered the operational costs for cruise lines, aiming to rediscover the appetite for cruising around the globe while enabling them to adjust.

 The average duration of cruises differs per cruise region.
+Cruisers sailing from Europe and Australasia take longer cruises.
 In Western Europe, Scandinavia/Iceland, and Australia/New Zealand/Pacific, the cruise duration lasts, on average, more than eight days.
 On the other hand, the average length of cruise programs in the Middle East is less than seven days; in Africa, this average is less than five days.
 In the post-pandemic period, three-day programs are particularly popular in Asia.
+Cruisers sailing from Asia and younger cruisers sailing from the Middle East and the Arabian Peninsula take the shortest cruises.